nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 The filter generation would walk the graph: starting from the base (match-all) filter of `parent`, the filter of `first-child` would be applied, then `second-child`, as ordered by their `weight`.
 In the case of `third-child`, all of its children (only `nested-child` in this case) would be processed in order in the same way and the resultant filter from all of the child groups for `third-child` would be applied to the filter resulting from `first-child` and `second-child`, resulting in the final filter for `parent`.

-If this is confusing, don't worry.
-We'll cover it more in hands-on examples after this section.

 ### Weights

 Weights are used to define the order in which a parent group's child group filters are processed.
 Because this ordering is significant, care must be taken when constructing nested Dynamic Groups to result in filter parameters that have the desired outcome.